News Roundup: Google Postpones Mobile-first Indexing and Much More

 It’s rare for Google to take such radical action after a cyberattack.

 From July 20, the Twitter carousel—which has become a popular way for marketers to reach high positions in search results—has been back in Search.

 Despite the temporary mute, Twitter reportedly didn’t lose any organic traffic.

 In an act that might disrupt the eCommerce market, Google decided to permanently waive commissions on products sold via the “Buy on Google” checkout option.

 “‘Buy on Google” is an option for customers to purchase products without leaving Google search results.
 Now, the search engine is making it free for retailers to sell products through these results directly.

 “Today, we’re taking another important step to make it easier for retailers to sell on Google.
-Soon, sellers who participate in our Buy on Google checkout experience will no longer have to pay us a commission fee,” Google said in an announcement (opens in a new tab).
+Soon, sellers who participate in our Buy on Google checkout experience will no longer have to pay us a commission fee,” (opens in a new tab).

 “By removing our commission fees, we’re lowering the cost of doing business and making it even easier for retailers of all sizes to sell directly on Google.”

 Why is Google doing this?
 Firstly, it’s an opportunity for the search engine to outcompete services such as Shopify or Paypal that charge their users a service fee.
 Secondly, by waiving the fee, Google can have more users spending time on Google Search and thus viewing its ads.